saifhaq/alma/README.md

 code examples for all of the different `alma` features, and is where one can find examples on every feature.

 For a short working example on a simple Linear+ReLU, see the [`linear example`](./examples/linear/README.md#overview).

 ## Advanced Features and Design Decisions

 `alma` is designed to be simple to use, with a single API call to benchmark a model for different conversion options.
-Here are some features we have produced and some design decisions we have made, which are all configurable by the user.
+Below are some features we have produced and some design decisions we have made, which are all configurable by the user.
 For examples on how to use these features, see the [`MNIST example`](./examples/mnist/README.md#overview).